Go to content

 Some of the components based on the print guidelines.

-For usability testing the prototype, a coworker at the marketing department and I scheduled interviews with managers at different clients.
+For usability testing, a coworker at the marketing department and I scheduled interviews with managers at different clients.

-We interviewed these managers about the past web apps, but mainly observed them doing pre-planned tasks using the prototype.
-If they ran into issues and had questions, we discuss it in detail.
-We had to travel outside of Stockholm for some meetings, but it was well worth the effort.
+We interviewed them about the past web apps, but mainly observed them performing tasks using the prototype.
+If they ran into issues or had questions, we discuss them in detail.
+We had to travel outside of Stockholm for some meetings, but it was worth the effort.

-Everyone completed all tasks with barely any assistance.
-However, many found the healthcare terminology confusing.
-We had to simplify UX Copy.
+Everyone completed tjhe tasks with barely any assistance.
+However, many of them found the healthcare terminology confusing.
+We had to simplify lots of UX Copy.

 Setting up clickable areas in the InVision prototype of the Feelgood Web Portal.

-Backend development started while I was still wireframing.
-Working with the backend systems was very challenging according to the developers.
-Luckily, it didn’t force is to abandon or limit our design.
+Backend development started while I was still drawing wireframes.
+Dealing with the backend systems was challenging according to the developers.
+It didn’t force us to limit any design, but one key feature had to be postponed.

-Frontend development started a bit later, when I was done with the paper wireframes were done.
-When we finished usability testing the prototype, we picked up the pace.
-I worked closely with our frontend developer since I was still adjusting the design.
+Frontend development started a bit later, when I was done with the paper wireframes.
+I worked closely with our frontend developer since I was still adjusting the graphic design.

 I tried my best not to waste time, but I went back and forth on too many visual details I should have finished earlier.